Cost Basis Reporting Poses Challenges for Accountant in Miami

 The Internal Revenue Service’s Cost Basis Reporting requirements remain a challenge for many Accounting Firms as the IRS continues to phase in the requirements, according to a new report.

 The report, from the research firm Celent and financial technology provider Scivantage, examines the current state of the industry in terms of Cost Basis Reporting readiness.
 The study analyzes Accountants evolving priorities for technology and operational processes for cost basis reporting, and how these have changed after the first two of three phases of regulations have been completed.

-According to the report, now that Accountant have completed the 2012 tax reporting season and have been given until January 2014 by the IRS to implement fixed income regulations, they are taking the opportunity to assess their cost basis reporting systems to find areas of synergy with other business practices.
-While Cost Basis Reporting systems are still mainly viewed as a compliance requirement, Accountants are exploring ways to use them to streamline processes, integrate technologies and improve communications between end-users, financial intermediaries and solution providers.
+According to the report, now that Accountant has completed the 2012 tax reporting season and has been given until January 2014 by the IRS to implement fixed income regulations, they are taking the opportunity to assess their cost basis reporting systems to find areas of synergy with other business practices.
+While Cost Basis Reporting systems are still mainly viewed as a compliance requirement, Accountants are exploring ways to use them to streamline processes, integrate technologies, and improve communications between end-users, financial intermediaries, and solution providers.

-The report found that Accountant using third-party vendors where overall more satisfied than those who were using a homegrown solution, with custodians being the most satisfied segment on average (3.75).
+The report found that Accountant using third-party vendors were overall more satisfied than those who were using a homegrown solution, with custodians being the most satisfying segment on average (3.75).
 The majority of the firms across all segments chose to buy versus build a CBR solution

-Brokers and prime brokers expressed the least confidence in their system to be able to handle 1099 reporting; while mutual funds, transfer agents and custodians have the least confidence for transfers processing.
+Brokers and prime brokers expressed the least confidence in their system to be able to handle 1099 reporting; while mutual funds, transfer agents, and custodians have the least confidence for transfer processing.
 Accurate 1099 reporting has become a high priority over the past two years for respondents and investors may need to get used to corrected 1099-B forms being the new norm.